SIGN UP FOR NEWSLETTER

 According to the legend of Ramayana, Ravana, the 10 headed demon king of Sri Lanka, abducted Lord Ram’s wife Sita.
 Lord Ram defeated Ravana to take Sita back.
 Dussehra is a celebration of Ravana’s defeat.
 Hence, on the 10th day, the effigies of the demon king Ravana and his brothers Kumbakarna & Meghnath are burnt.

-Ram Leela, the story of Lord Ram, is enacted on a stage in temples, towns & villages.
+Towns & villages enact the Ramayana play.
 The community joins in the celebrations.
-People from all walks of life get to play their roles either as actors or behind the scenes.
+People from all walks of life participate in the plays.
 The biggest celebrations are conducted on public grounds.
 Towards the end of the play, Lord Ram kills Ravana with his magic arrow.
 When Lord Ram’s arrow hits the demon Ravana, fire crackers placed inside go up in smoke.
 Symbolically, this represents victory of good over evil.

 Statues of Ravana are made in Beriwala Bagh in Subash Nagar and in Tagore Garden in West Delhi.
-Iron mesh, bamboo & paper are used to create the demon king.
-Firstly, the skeleton is made using bamboo.
+The materials are Iron mesh, bamboo & paper.
+Firstly, the skeleton is made with bamboo.
 This is the most important step.
-The size and shape of the Ravana statue is determined and the frame is accordingly made.
-Then layers of paper are stuck on the top.
+The frame is then made according to the size & the shape.
+Further, layers of paper are stuck on the top.
 At times, cloth is also used instead of paper.
 Finally, painting is done in vibrant colours while highlighting the eyes and lips.

 All of the artists are very gifted and their creativity and skill are on full display during the Navratri season.
 It is interesting to note that they are seasonal artists who find employment outside after the Navratri season.
-As a matter of fact, generations are involved in this craft.
+As a matter of fact, generations of families excel in thiis craft.

 Other Blogs on Dusshera, Durga Puja and Navratri